 Logotherapy, developed by psychologist Viktor Frankl, is a form of existential analysis focusing on the search for meaning in life.
-Unlike other therapeutic approaches that emphasize exploring past experiences or analyzing unconscious drives, logotherapy techniques revolve around the idea that humans’ primary motivational force is to find a purpose or meaning in life.
+Unlike other psychologists who emphasize exploring past experiences or analyzing unconscious drives, a logotherapist emphasizes that humans’ primary motivational force is to find a purpose or meaning in life.
+Many times, I use logotherapy techniques within the context of other approaches, including narrative therapy and gestalt therapy.
+The post concludes with some logotherapy examples to illustrate what the therapy would be like.

 Key Concepts of Logotherapy